 Today’s readings from the Old and New Testament complement one another.
 Isaiah 35:1-10 describes a “holy way” to Jerusalem’s “holy mountain” through the wilderness.
 God will bring Jewish exiles from Babylon on that holy way.
 God calls all nations, all people to take it.
 The blind, the deaf, the lame, the fearful will take it, for God will strengthen them.
 The lame will leap “like a stag” and the “tongue of the mute will sing.”

-The paralyzed man brought to Jesus in the gospel is sent on his way singing and dancing, I imagine.
-(Luke 5:17-26) He’s a symbol of a paralyzed world that Jesus sends on its journey.
-We’re to see in the gospel story Jesus fulfilling the hopes of the prophets and people of the Old Testament.
-He’s also fulfilling humanity’s hopes, our hopes as well.
+The paralyzed man brought to Jesus in the gospel and sent away singing and dancing, (Luke 5:17-26), is a symbol of a paralyzed world that Jesus sends on its journey, fulfilling the hopes of the prophets and people of the Old Testament.
+Jesus also fulfills humanity’s hopes, our hopes as well.
+God wishes to heal our paralyzed world.
 Isaiah’s vision isn’t small.
-God wishes to heal our paralyzed world.

-Our vision should not be small then.
-Too often we can give up on things and people and the world itself.
+Our vision should not be small either.
+Too often we give up on things and people and the world itself.
 “They’re not going anywhere.”
 “They’ll never change.”
 “The world’s never going to change.”
 We live in a cynical world.

-We shouldn’t forget the men who lowered the paralyzed man from the roof down to where Jesus was and the others who looked for his cure.
+Let’s not forget the men who lowered the paralyzed man from the roof down to where Jesus was.
 They were people of hope, willing to chance it with someone who looked like he would never move his limbs again.
 We need more of their kind today.

 Strengthen the hands that are feeble,

 Be strong, fear not!
 Here is your God,